 - Who will I serve?

-I need help marketing, and I suck at social media, blogging, and emailing.
+I need help marketing, and I’m terrible at social media, blogging, and emailing.
 Where can I find someone inexpensive to help with these tasks?

-You want to be an entrepreneur?
+You want to own a fashion business?
 Then you don’t get the luxury of saying things like “I’m terrible at writing, so I can’t blog,” or “I don’t know what to email them about, so I don’t.”
 Get to work researching, trying, learning, and then adjusting as you go.
 That’s it.